 If you want to succeed as an opera singer, it’s vital that you have a good relationship with your singing teacher.
 In that regard, I was very lucky indeed.

 Jeffrey Neilson Taylor was more than just a teacher to me – he was a mentor, and, in many ways, a surrogate father.
 He would have been 84 years old last Saturday, had cancer not finally taken him in December of 2010.
-(That’s him in the painting above, playing for Huddersfield Town Football Club, as depicted by his brother, Yorkshire and England cricketer Ken Taylor.)

 For nearly two decades, Jeff patiently guided, nurtured, and moulded my approach to singing, so much so that his voice remains a part of my singing consciousness to this day, sometimes encouraging, sometimes reproaching, but always with that unique blend of charm, humour, and blunt Yorkshire pragmatism that I came to love so much.